Famous People Aboard the Queen Mary

 Audrey Hepburn and her husband Mel Ferrer traveled aboard the Queen Mary on their way to Europe for their second honeymoon on June 17, 1957.

 Sister of actress Vanessa Redgrave, Lynne sailed aboard the Queen’s Mary final voyage in 1967.

 Besides glamorous celebrities, the Queen Mary was also the main transportation for British Royalty and American politicians.
 Here are just some of the major politic players that traveled on the Queen Mary.

 Winston Churchill (1874 – 1965) British Prime Minister during WWII

 Winston Churchill traveled on the Queen Mary three times during WWII and considered it his headquarters at sea.
 In fact, he even signed the D-Day Declaration onboard.
 Winston Churchill said, “Built for the arts of peace and to link the old world with the new, the queens challenged the fury of Hitlerism in the battle of the Atlantic.
 Without their aid, the day of final victory must unquestionably have been postponed.”

 Our award-winning restaurant, Sir Winston’s, is named after the Prime Minister, as is the “Churchill Suite.”

 The Duke & Duchess of Windsor (Edward VII & Wallis Simpson)

-Edward VIII was the son of Queen Mary, the ship’s namesake.
+Edward VII was the son of Queen Mary, the ship’s namesake.

 The couple traveled the ship often, calling it “their ship.”
 They always booked the same suite, M58 on the Main Deck, which is now called the “Windsor Suite.”